Food and pack weight

 TRIPS uses it to estimate starting food weight and day-by-day pack change across the trip.

-Use a value that reflects the trip you are actually planning, not an idealized nutrition target from a different context.
+Use a value that reflects the trip you are planning, not a nutrition target from another context.

 Food density